Broader Impacts of the Care Economy

 Source: Yearly 5-year pooled ATUS (excluding 2020), US Census Bureau via IPUMS

-Unpaid Care Hours Worked refers to the total hours worked in unpaid care activities in a day by the entire U.S. population (aged 18 and over), also shown as the share of all unpaid hours worked in a day.
+Unpaid Care Hours Worked refers to the total hours worked in unpaid care activities in a day by the entire U.S. population (aged 18 and over), also shown as the share of all informal hours worked in a day. pp = percentage point

 Economic Impact